- Organic chicken thighs, boneless, skinless – 5 total (about 1lb.)

 Slice chicken thighs and set aside.
 Place rice in the corner of each container.
 Fajita vegetables in another corner and black beans in a third corner (to prevent sogginess.)
 Place chicken in the middle and cover with approx. 3 Tablespoons of salsa verde.

-Will remain fresh up to 5 days in the fridge.
+Will remain fresh for up to 5 days in the fridge.

 Chef La Pref tips: